cszmli/Dp-without-Adv/convlab_repo/README.md

 After you have installed convlab, copy folder 'agent/algorithm' and file 'agent/__init__.py' in this repository to the same place of your installed convab.
 The main functions are in 'dqn.py', 'ppo.py', 'reward_agent.py' and 'reward_utils.py'.
 Make sure they are replaced.

+You can reuse the pre-trained reward model to train your model.

 ## Running ConvLab
 Once you've downloaded ConvLab and installed required packages, you can run the command-line interface with the `python run.py` command.